-Prerequisites for U of M: Successful completion of Level 4 with a B or above, and in the top 30% of
+Prerequisites for U of M: Successful completion of Level 4 with a B or above, and in the top 30% of your class (top 50% will be eligible for consideration)

-Level V is a continuation of level IV offered through the University of Minnesota.
-It is comprehenseive review of past grammar, communicative topics, and cultural discussions.
+Description: Level 5 is a continuation of Level 4 offered through the University of Minnesota.
+It is comprehensive review of past grammar, communicative topics, and cultural discussions.
 Topics are more challenging and students are expected to communicate and understand the language at a more advanced level.
 Upon successful completion of this course, students will have fulfilled their entire language requirement at the University of Minnesota.
 Upon successful completion of the course, students who are eligible for college credit will earn 5 credits from University of Minnesota Twin Cities.
 (See the CIS table for eligibility criteria)

-CIS German 5 - WL322
+CIS German 5